pensjonatus/pensjonatus/src/content/posts/the-whimsical.md

 ---
-title: "The Whimsical"
+title: 'The Whimsical'
-date: "2013-07-22"
+date: '2013-07-22'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 I was doing my homework when my dad leaned inside.

 "Hi," he said, and he immediately receded behind the half-open door.
 I could only see a part of him.

 "Hi dad, what's up?"